input-output-hk/engineering/blog/2023-04-21-js-backend-stacks.md

 ### Scheduling and Suspending a Thread

-Now we have potentially multiple `h$Tread` objects, each with their own stack.
+Now we have potentially multiple `h$Thread` objects, each with their own stack.
 But how do we run the threads?

 The trampolining calling convention introduced earlier expects the stack to be stored in `h$stack`, with `h$sp` the index of the topmost used slot.
 This means that if we want to run a thread `t`, we need to set `h$stack` and `h$sp` to the values from the `h$Thread` object `t`: